Illustration Process: Assassin

-Good day!
-In this post I'll take you behind-the-scenes on my latest illustration.
+In this post I'll take you behind-the-scenes on one of my latest illustrations.

 Usually I start with a series of thumbnails.
 Because I began with shooting photo reference, however, I went with the pose that held my interest.
 I neglected thumbnails because my knowledge of knife-wielding assassins is fuzzy, at best, so I wanted to get a realistic expectation for what the actual poses would look like.

 Taking charcoal, paper, and the wonders of technology, I went with the first pose and sketched out a simplified value study.
 The initial idea was to have owls flying in the background.